About Community Development

 Within Keighley there is a wealth of knowledge and experience which, if used in creative ways, can be channelled to meet the needs of the residents of Keighley.

 Keighley Town Council is committed to supporting people-led action, developing self-help initiatives, increasing community engagement, expanding the number of productive working partnerships between organisations within the town, and improving the health and wellbeing of everyone.

 We are here to support the development of life skills and skills sharing, create lifelong learning opportunities to assist people into work and increase opportunities for those already in work.
 Keighley Town Council has a big part to play in the development of positive community relations by supporting projects and activities that help to reduce prejudice and help to create a more integrated Keighley.

 Our Assistant Town Clerk/Community Development Officer, Pip Gibson has been actively organising and supporting community development initiatives across the town for many years in response to a wide range of emerging issues and opportunities.
 A key aspect of Pip’s work is to deliver Keighley Town Council’s commitment to the people in response to the Town Plan’s key objectives by supporting the development of local groups and partnerships.

-Sarah Barnes is our Project Worker based at the Civic Centre.
-She is involved in a wide range of projects across the whole town.
-Sarah joined us in August 2020 and is quickly building contacts in the area and is already busy with a number of people-led ventures.
-Check out the Community Development section of the Town Plan and get in touch if you have any bright ideas for projects and activities in your area.
+Damien Summers is our Project Worker based at the Civic Centre.
+Involved in a wide range of projects across the whole town Damien, joined us at the beginning of June and picked up the baton from Sarah Barnes, Sarah left to resume her career as a stage manager.
+Damien is keen to carry on the good work to date and will I am sure keep this important project successful.
+So check out the Community Development section of the Town Plan and get in touch if you have any bright ideas for projects and activities in your area.